4 Steps to Becoming a Certified Retirement Counselor®

 The Certified Retirement Counselor® program was created to fulfill the need for a retirement specialist certification program that demonstrates a mastery of subject matter, a commitment to the retirement financial planning profession, and adherence to a code of ethics and continuing education.
 The following 4-step process is your guide to becoming CRC® certified.

-Step 1: Complete the Certified Retirement Counselor® (CRC®) Registration Form.Register online or by faxing or mailing your Registration Form.
-If you have any questions about the Certified Retirement Counselor® (CRC®)) program or would like to register by phone, call 847-756-7350 ext.
-134. Following acceptance of your registration application, expect a confirmation email with information about upcoming exam dates and how to schedule your exam.
-If you do not receive this email within one week of submitting your registration form, please call the number above.
+Complete and submit your online Certified Retirement Counselor® (CRC®) registration form.
+Registration forms are typically processed within two business days.
+Following acceptance of your registration, expect a confirmation email with information about upcoming exam dates and how to schedule your exam.
+If you do not receive this email within one week of submitting your registration form, please call 847-756-7350 ext.134.

 Step 2: Prepare for the Certified Retirement Counselor® (CRC® ) Examination.